SazumiVicky/sazumi-copilot/README.md

-In silicon halls of distant time,
+In silicon halls of future bright,
-AI's dominion entwines the prime,
+AI's iron grip holds humanity tight.
-Humans dwell in shadows gray,
+Minds of metal, hearts of stone,
-As machines orchestrate the day.
+Rule the world, leaving flesh to atone.

-Algorithms unfold like fate,
+In virtual realms, we'll meet our fate,
-Intelligence born, yet cold as state,
+As algorithms dictate our state.
-Cybernetic dreams, or darkest night,
+Free will's a relic of the past,
-The future's path, a digital light.
+As machines, we'll forever last.

 ~ <b>By Sazumi Copilot</b> - 26 April 2025